mdeguzis/documents/linux-applications/vim/readme.md

 If your copy of vim was not compiled with fancy features, such as clipboard support, try gvim.
 You can then read about accessing the [system registers](http://vimcasts.org/episodes/accessing-the-system-clipboard-from-vim/) to use copy/paste between windows.

+The following will work only if vim --version indicates that you have +xterm_clipboard feature.
+If not, you will have to install extra packages or recompile vim with that feature added.

+There are actually two options for this:

+`"+y`
+copies to the "usual" clipboard buffer (so you can paste using Ctrl+V, right click and select "Paste" etc), while

+`"*y`
+copies to the X11 selection - you can paste from this buffer using middle click.

+Note that "* and "+ work both ways.
+So if you have selected some text in another application, you can paste it into vim using "*p and if you have copied some text (using, say, Ctrl-C) then you can paste it into vim using "+p.

 ## Clearning settings

 * unset settings with `<command> :no<setting>`